 If you’ve connected a remote storage such as Dropbox then remote storage will automatically be selected.

 After connecting my Dropbox account the next backup I performed appeared in a folder within my Dropbox account that it automatically made for UpdraftPlus.
+(If you have a Personal and a Business Dropbox account linked, you will be asked to choose which will host your backups.)

 Downloading, Uploading, and Restoring Backups